AlirezaMousio/UniTorESGInsights/README.md

 ---

-### 4. Disclosure Quality Analysis
+### 5. Disclosure Quality Analysis

 The system analyzes *how ESG information is communicated*, not only what is reported.
 This includes:

 - Informative vs non-informative (vague) classification
 - Qualitative vs quantitative disclosure detection
-- High vs low potential greenwashing estimation
+- High vs low potential blue and greenwashing estimation

 Users can:
 - Run one or multiple quality tasks independently